dev-nu11/Boten-Anna/README.md

 register_plugin(Plug_IN)
 ````
 Put your py-file into the folder *pluginmanager/plugins*
+Test
+---
+If you only want to test your plugin, just start **emu_xmpp.py**, it doesn't need SleekXMPP and you can test your nice plugin easily :)
 Install
 ---
 * Install SleekXMPP and start muc.py with the following parameters: